mdotstrange/AutoLipSync/README.md

 # AutoLipSync

-A simple script that will drive a jaw based on audio amplitude.
+A simple script that will drive a **lower** jaw based on audio amplitude.
 A custom SLATE action is included called "PlayAudioWithLipSync" use it in Slate to drive the jaw in your cutscenes.

 **AutojawSync script**